spatialstatisticsupna/Estimating_LOCP_cancer_mortality_rates/README.md

-# Estimating LOCP cancer mortality rates in small domains in Spain by using its relationship with lung cancer
+# Estimating LOCP cancer mortality rates in small domains in Spain using its relationship with lung cancer

 This repository contains the R code to fit in INLA the age- and gender-specific shared component model described in "Estimating LOCP cancer mortality rates in small domains in Spain by using its relationship with lung cancer".